fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 pdb in action in the context of the Tasks project.

-In Parametrizing Fixtures, on page 66, we left the Tasks project with a few
+In Parametrizing Fixtures, we left the Tasks project with a few

 failures: